Kazake95/lytrize_desktop/README.md

 sudo apt-get install -f
 ```

-Launch from your application menu, or run:
+Launch from your application menu or run:

 ```bash
 lytrize